msoutojr/IFT-6759-Photovoltaic-forecast/README.md

 * Notebooks in the main folder are independent.

 * Notebooks 1 and 2 are part of the reference paper replication step.
+There are lightweight versions.

-* Notebooks 3 to 5 are the experiences developed by the group seeking to improve the performance of the model.
-These notebooks can be run independently.
+* Notebooks 3 is the ConvGRU experiments.
+Also, there is a lightweight version.

 * Some notebooks have a lightweight version for the purpose of verifying the functioning of the algorithms.